luc-tielen/eclair-lang/docs/eclair_api.md

 functions are exposed as `eclair_malloc` / `eclair_free` and have the same function signatures as the libc counterpart.

-Each time you need to push an array of data into eclair (e.g. when adding facts or serializing a string), you first need to do a call to `eclair_malloc` and use the returned address to fill the WebAssembly memory buffer with data.
+Each time you need to push an array of data into Eclair (e.g. when adding facts or serializing a string), you first need to do a call to `eclair_malloc` and use the returned address to fill the WebAssembly memory buffer with data.
 After the data is pushed into Eclair, the data needs to be freed again with `eclair_free`.